Alfarabi58/Alfarabi58/README.md

-# Welcome to Alfarabi58's GitHub Profile!
+# Welcome to Alfarabi GitHub Profile!

 Hello!
 I'm Alfarabi, a passionate data scientist and machine learning enthusiast.
 Here, you'll find a collection of my projects ranging from deep learning applications to data analysis and visualization.
 I enjoy exploring new technologies and applying them to solve real-world problems.